mabd14/DSA-Practice/README.md

-# Welcome to My Code Repository
+# Welcome to DSA Repository

 ## Purpose